What Is Making Millennials So Anxious?

 Can we ever pursue “meaningful work” in a society that is run by the rich?

-In capitalist system, where a human being’s worth is measured by their wealth (rather than their compassion and service to their fellows), the vast majority of young people are going to grow to think of themselves worthless.
+In a capitalist system, where a human being’s worth is measured by their wealth (rather than their compassion and service to their fellows), the vast majority of young people are going to grow to think of themselves worthless.

-To blame businesses for not being able to meet Millennial workplace expectations, is short-sighted.
+To blame businesses for not being able to meet Millennial workplace expectations is short-sighted.